The Bankrate promise

 Banks typically require more information than an alternative or online lender.
-Because of this, you will need to gather all of the documents listed above to complete an application for a business loan.
+Because of this, you will likely need to gather all the documents listed above to complete an application for a business loan.

 At a minimum, you will need to provide documentation proving your small business’s revenue and outlining how you will repay the loan.